 ID Logistics has traditionally pursued its development according to a model based on flexibility and adaptability.
 This approach has enabled the Group to offer its customers bespoke solutions, without having to rely solely on its own assets and avoiding the risks associated with the acquisition of a large amount of property, plant and equipment.
-It is particularly suited to the present economic climate, as it allows the Group to adapt to medium and long-term consumer trends and to the world economic situation.
+It is particularly suited to the present economic climate, as it allows the Group to adapt to consumer trends and the global economic situation in the medium to long-term.

-The Group has therefore decided to focus on leasing its warehouses (88% of warehouse surface area in operation as of December 31, 2014).
-When an order arrives, the Group can offer bespoke real estate solutions adapted to each customer's requirements: leasing (takeover of the existing warehouse or search for a new location), use of the customer warehouse, construction, etc. In the case of leasing, the term of the lease corresponds to that of the customer's contractual obligation.
+The Group has therefore decided to focus on leasing its warehouses (92% of warehouse surface area in operation as of December 31, 2015).
+With each new contract, the Group can offer bespoke real estate solutions tailored to each customer's requirements: leasing (takeover of the existing warehouse or search for a new location), use of the customer warehouse, construction, etc. In the case of leasing, the term of the lease corresponds to that of the customer's contractual obligation.